 One master set of tally and joint map files should be maintained per pipeline project and shared among multiple crews.
-For more information, see Merging tally and joint map updates from the field.
+For more information, see To merge tally and joint map updates from the field, page 34.

-Creating tally records
+To create tally records